SciML/DifferentialEquations.jl/docs/src/man/overview.md

 Problems are specified via a type interface.
 For example, for the Poisson equation ``Δu = f``, one defines a type which holds `f` and the boundary condition functions.
+Many examples problems can be found in <a href="https://github.com/ChrisRackauckas/DifferentialEquations.jl/blob/master/src/premades/premade_problems.jl">src/premades/premade_problems.jl</a>

-Next, one generates a mesh.
+Next, for PDE problems, one generates a mesh.
 For example, if one wants to solve the Heat equation in the parabolic cylinder of the unit square, i.e. ``[0,1]^2 \times [0,T]``, then one has to discretize this.
 Tools within the package will generate meshes from general characteristics.
 For example, most tools require only specifying the